Analogs of Bol operators on superstrings: The cases

 Since the Lie superalgebras $\fspe(n)$ are simple only for $n\geq 3$, we consider the case of subalgebra $\fpe(2)$ separately.
 Besides, the case of $\fm(1)$ is exceptional, see \eqref{iso}.
 Moreover, by convention \eqref{stringsOnly}, we consider only he case $n=1$.
 In the next Theorem, do not confuse the order of the operator $\partial_\tau$ which is equal to 1 with its degree which is equal to $-2$.
 Recall expressions \eqref{MD}.

-\ssbegin[Bol's analogs for $i(\fpe(2))$-invariant operators]{Theorem}[Bol's analogs for $i(\fpe(2))$-invariant operators] The only $i(\mathfrak{pe}(2))$-invariant linear differential operators between spaces of weighted densities are as follows.
-For every $k\in\Nee$, there exists an order $k$ odd $i(\mathfrak{pe}(2))$-invariant linear differential operator
+\ssbegin[New Bol's analogs for $i(\fpe(2))$-invariant operators]{Theorem}[New Bol's analogs for $i(\fpe(2))$-invariant operators] The only non-zero non-scalar $i(\mathfrak{pe}(2))$-invariant linear differential operators between spaces of weighted densities are as follows.
+For every $k\in\Nee$, there exists an order $k$ odd $i(\mathfrak{pe}(2))$-invariant linear differential operator \textup{(we use notation \eqref{MD})}

 \end{Theorem}

 \begin{proof} Same routine as above. \end{proof}